j-c8778/IR_Remote_Pump/README.md

 ## NOTE: IN THE CURRENT VERSION, COPY AND PASTE TO THE ARDUINO IDE, UPLOADED TO GITHUB AS AN C++ FILE, WRITTEN IN VISUAL STUDIO

 To Do:
-[ ] -Add flashing LED indicators
+[ ] -Update Pins to correct from ATTiny 85 test bed to Arduino Mega (more flexibility vs smaller footprint) [ ] -Add flashing LED indicators
 [ ] -Add buzzer functionality
 [ ] -Add timer functionality